alarm-redist/fifty-states/analyses/MA_cd_2010/doc_MA_cd_2010.md

 ## Simulation Notes
 We sample 7,500 districting plans for Massachusetts over two runs.
+We then thinned the number of samples to 5,000.
 No special techniques were needed to produce the sample.